Royals vs. Mets Player Props Betting Odds

-Player prop bet odds for Francisco Lindor, Bobby Witt Jr. and others are available when the New York Mets visit the Kansas City Royals at Kauffman Stadium on Tuesday (first pitch at 8:10 PM ET).
+Those looking to place a player prop bet can find odds on Francisco Lindor, Bobby Witt Jr. and others in the New York Mets-Kansas City Royals matchup at Kauffman Stadium on Wednesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!